jtraut/pub-sub-crawl/README.md

 - `main.c` — spawns one producer thread and one consumer thread wired through a queue, printing what comes out.

-**Not built yet** (see `spec.md` for the full phased plan): the worker thread pool, the Unix domain socket transport to a Python bridge, the version-handshake protocol, clean `SIGINT` shutdown, and the protobuf wire format.
+**Not built yet:** the worker thread pool, the Unix domain socket transport to a Python bridge, a version-handshake protocol, clean `SIGINT` shutdown, and a protobuf wire format.
 Right now the demo runs until you `Ctrl+C` it.

 ## Architecture